First Covenant Application:

 Shabbat is the event that defines Jewish practice; some might say it defines Jewish identity.
 It is the only Levitical Feast also found in the Ten Commandments, and its position in the Ten Commandment list is significant because it is the bridge between showing love for God and showing love for man (the first three commandments are about showing love for God; the last six pertain to treatment of man, but Shabbat is an observance concerning both God and man).
 Throughout the First Covenant, the neglect of Shabbat was one of God's foremost concerns; the Israelites were judged for this in tandem with idolatry, oppression, dishonesty, and murder.
 It clearly is a big deal to God.

 It has also been the source of a great deal of controversy throughout Christian history.
-While Jesus and His earliest disciples all celebrated Shabbat, Jesus debated with the Jewish religious leadership over the concept of 'putting a fence' around the Law, stating that they nullified the original intent and in some cases defied the Law due to their traditions, particularly surrounding Shabbat.
+While Jesus and His earliest disciples all celebrated Shabbat, Jesus debated with the Jewish religious leadership over the concept of 'putting a fence' around the mitzvot of the written Torah, stating that their ‘oral Torah’ obscured YHWH’s original intent and in some cases violated the written Torah due to their traditions, particularly surrounding Shabbat.
 Similarly, Paul the Apostle, while making it a habit to observe Shabbat each week, admonished New Covenant believers not to judge others based upon traditions found in Shabbat and New Moon observances, but rather by the character qualities of the heart.

-Unfortunately, as typically happens in a debate wherever human beings are concerned, the discussions around the topic became polemic: on the one side stood the pro-Jewish covenant observers who followed the strict traditions of the Pharisees; on the other end of the spectrum were the increasing number of Gentile converts and others who viewed Paul's words in particular as a reason to dismiss Jewish observances altogether.
-Surprisingly, most Christians observed the Jewish Shabbat until the appearance of Constantine 'the Great' became Emperor of Rome in 312 A.D.
+Unfortunately, as typically happens in a debate wherever human beings are concerned, the discussions around the topic became polemic: on the one side stood the traditionalist observers who followed the ‘oral Torah’ of the Pharisees as necessary for acceptance to God in Messiah; on the other end of the spectrum were the increasing number of Gentile converts and others who mistakenly viewed Paul's words in particular as a reason to dismiss Jewish observances altogether.
+Surprisingly, most Christians observed the Jewish Shabbat until the appearance of Constantine 'the Great', who became Emperor of Rome in 312 A.D.
 Constantine attempted to blend Christian and pagan belief systems for the purpose of unifying the Roman Empire; one of the laws he passed is his famous 'Sunday Law', as follows:

 Anti-Jewish sentiment sharply rose in the Christian world during Constantine's reign; laws were passed that systematically divorced Christianity from Judaism and replaced the Jewish context with a pagan one.
 Regarding Shabbat, however, the specific Jewish observance was not forbidden until the Council of Laodicea in 364: